SimVascular/simvascular.github.io-archive/source/documentation/1d_simulation/_solver-input-file.md

 </div>
 <br>

-Example
+Example: Define a inlet joint named *IN0* with segment ID equal to 2, 4, and 5.

 ```
   JOINTINLET IN0 3 2 4 5

-  The inlet joint named *IN0* has 3 inlets with segment ID equal to 2, 4, and 5 respectively.
 ```

 <!-- JOINTOUTLET -->

 <br>
 <a id="format_joint_outlet"> <h3> JOINTOUTLET </h3></a>
-This card is used to specify a list of segments ID numbers as outlets for a joint entity.
-An example is
+The JOINTOUTLET statement is used to specify a list of segment IDs as outlets for a joint entity.

 Format